 Satellite broadband also suffers from lag, also known as latency, due to the time it takes for the signal to get to and from the satellite.

 Switching broadband provider

-A costly and unnecessary landline may be one of the biggest incentives to shop around for a new broadband provider, but it can also be one of the biggest barriers.
+A costly and unnecessary landline deal may be one of the biggest incentives to shop around for a new broadband provider.
+However, bundles packages are not the easiest to switch.